 The location, design, and site planning of the proposed project will provide a convenient and functional living, working, shopping, or civic environment, and will be as attractive as the nature of the use and its location and setting warrant.
-The proposed unmanned wireless telecommunication facility with appropriate conditions of approval will not adversely affect or detract from the civic, commercial or residential characteristics of the neighborhood, because the proposed monopole facility is designed to look like a City light pole and the antennas will be mounted on a 24' tall monopole telecommunication facility that is located in the public right-ofway adjacent to the parking lot of an existing commercial building and provide approximately 30' separation from the nearest residential building within the commercial corridor.
-The equipment box located within a 31" tall by 27" wide wrap-around enclosure attached to the light pole, and will be as attractive as other light poles in the area.
+The proposed unmanned wireless telecommunication facility will not adversely affect or detract from the civic, commercial or residential characteristics of the neighborhood, because the proposed monopole facility is designed to look like a City light pole and the antennas will be mounted on a 24' tall monopole telecommunication facility that is located in the public right-of-way adjacent to the parking lot of an existing commercial building and provide approximately 30' separation from the nearest residential building within the commercial corridor.
+The equipment box will be located within a structure built into the base of the light pole, and will be as attractive as other light poles in the area.